mzio/bimatrix-game-net/README.md

 More information regarding training arguments can be found in `train.py`.

 We also include a set of pretrained models in `models/` and complementary notebooks for the code and our write-up in `notebooks/`.

+---

+Check out `cs236-pset1-writeup.pdf` for more info!